satche/notebook/src/computer-science/algorithms/graph/nearest-neighbour.md

+---
+tags: [algorithm, algorithm/greedy, graph]
+---

 # Nearest neighbour

-[Nearest neighbour](https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm) is a greedy algorithm initially to find the shortest path in a [Traveling Salesman](../problems/traveling-salesman.md) problem.
+[Nearest neighbour](https://en.wikipedia.org/wiki/Nearest_neighbour_algorithm) is a [greedy](../algorithms.md#Terminology) algorithm initially to find the shortest path among a [graph](../../data/data-structure/graph.md).
+It is typically used to solve problems like [Traveling Salesman](../problems/traveling-salesman.md).

 It basically works like this: